sigp/lighthouse/book/src/redundancy.md

 There are three places in Lighthouse where redundancy is notable:

-1. ✅ GOOD: Using a redundant Beacon node in `lighthouse vc --beacon-nodes`
+1. ✅ GOOD: Using a redundant beacon node in `lighthouse vc --beacon-nodes`
-1. ✅ GOOD: Using a redundant execution node in `lighthouse bn --eth1-endpoints`
+1. ❌ NOT SUPPORTED: Using a redundant execution node in `lighthouse bn --execution-endpoint`
 1. ☠️ BAD: Running redundant `lighthouse vc` instances with overlapping keypairs.

 I mention (3) since it is unsafe and should not be confused with the other two